End of Life

 WRAP (Waste and Resources Action Programme): WRAP (Waste and Resources Action Programme) offers a variety of standards and guides across different sectors including textiles to support sustainable practices in waste management and recycling.
 Key resources provided by WRAP include the Sustainable Clothing Guide.
 This guide helps manufacturers and retailers increase the durability and quality of clothing through best practices in design, production, and selling, aiming to extend the lifecycle of garments and reduce waste.

-GRS and RCS - Textile Exchange The Global Recycle Standard (GRS) and The Recycled Claim Standard (RCS) are international, voluntary standards that sets requirements for third-party certification of recycled content, chain of custody, social and environmental practices, and chemical restrictions.
+GRS and RCS - Textile Exchange: The Global Recycle Standard (GRS) and The Recycled Claim Standard (RCS) are international, voluntary standards that sets requirements for third-party certification of recycled content, chain of custody, social and environmental practices, and chemical restrictions.
 The GRS and RCS are intended to meet the needs of companies looking to verify the recycled content of their products (both finished and intermediate) and to verify responsible social, environmental, and chemical practices in their production.

 For those involved in manufacturing or branding materials and products, understanding and potentially obtaining GRS and RCS certification can significantly enhance the sustainability credentials of their offerings.
 For more detailed information visit the website of Textile Exchange.